swiftlang/swift/docs/TypeChecker.rst

 Polymorphic Types
 ''''''''''''''''''''''''''''''''''''''''''''''

-The Swift language includes "generics", a system of constrained parameter polymorphism that enables polymorphic types and functions.
+The Swift language includes generics, a system of constrained parameter polymorphism that enables polymorphic types and functions.
 For example, one can implement a ``min`` function as, e.g.,::